AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/aem-configure.md

 ---
 title: Configure AEM for SPA Editor and Remote SPA
-description: An AEM project is required to setup supporting configuration and content requirements to allow AEM SPA Editor to author a Remote SPA.
+description: An AEM project is required to setup-supporting configuration and content requirements to allow AEM SPA Editor to author a Remote SPA.
 topic: Headless, SPA, Development
 feature: SPA Editor, Core Components, APIs, Developing
 role: Developer, Architect